This classy stereo processor aims to bring analogue colour to your digital recordings.

 The Fusion can be installed in a wide variety of systems easily.
 Some will want to use it with a DAW as an external analogue processor, using spare I/O on their audio interface to allow its use on individual tracks, stereo stems, or final stereo mixes.
 Die‑hard analogue mix engineers can plug the Fusion into the stereo mix‑bus or group inserts of their analogue console.
 And mastering engineers will probably hook it into a processing loop of their mastering console — which is mostly how I tested it, connecting it to the Analogue Insert 3 loop of my Crookwood M1 mastering console, and processing a variety of commercial mixes and my own work.

 Technically, the Fusion’s I/O has a generous headroom margin, easily accommodating up to +27.5dBu, a plentiful 3.5dBu over and above the peaks of the hottest of normal converters.
 The signal bandwidth through the unit (with all processes turned off) is equally expansive, with the low‑frequency ‑3dB point at 5Hz, and the high‑frequency one well beyond the capabilities of my Audio Precision test set — I can easily believe SSL’s claim that it’s around 180kHz.
 The THD+N was also impressive, at below 0.004 percent (without engaging the Vintage Drive, compressor, or transformer stages).
-The noise floor measured a touch over ‑90dBu, giving a dynamic range of around 117dB (which matches the performance of most high‑end converters), and the crosstalk at 20kHz was exceptional (around 110dB).
+The noise floor measured a touch over ‑90dBu, giving a dynamic range of around 117dB (which matches the performance of typical mid-range converters), and the crosstalk at 20kHz was exceptional (around 110dB).
 Even the ganged input and output trim controls track extremely closely across most of their ranges.
-In short, the Fusion’s technical performance is exemplary — as you’d expect of a premium SSL product.
+In short, the Fusion’s technical performance is very good — as you’d expect of a premium SSL product.

 Conceptually, the Fusion is pretty straightforward and the various processing tools are all clearly set out across the panel, with plenty of space between the controls, and clear status pointers and lamps.
 I find it easier to focus on what I’m doing to the sound when I can close my eyes and tweak the knobs and buttons by touch alone, rather than having to coordinate my mouse with an on‑screen pointer, and the Fusion is great for that tactile way of working: grab the control, close the eyes, listen and tweak!
 I liked the relay‑click feedback, even though I knew it was fake — it provided just the right sonic reassurance that the Fusion had done what I wanted.